UncleSocks/Pixie/README.md

 ## Output
 The output is displayed in the CLI and can be exported as a CSV file if the `--output` option was included.
 All CSV files will be stored under the `reports` subdirectory, which will be automatically created if it does not exist.

+## Lite Versions
+Multiple lightweight versions of Pixie are available in the `Lite` directory.
+These are single Python files that are non-interactive and _only_ execute bulk address lookups.
+They do not perform blacklist checks nor filtering.

+For the Lite versions, the API key needs to be stored in the `api.txt` file.